-- Discover which action steps you must take today.
+- The key action steps you must take today.

 Surprisingly, early retirement is not that hard.

-Also, the title claimed “anyone” can do it so the strategy has to be repeatable and predictable.
+The title to this article claims anyone can, in fact, retire early.
+So, the strategy has to be repeatable and predictable.
 We're talking science—not random luck.